Do you find yourself hiccuping a lot now that you’re pregnant? Are you wondering why that is and what it could mean for

-In other words, you might not notice you are craving unusual foods more often, or that you’re feeling a bit sick a few times a day, but your body does notice.
+In other words, you might not notice you are craving unusual foods more often or that you’re feeling a bit sick a few times a day, but your body notices.

 Since most women will notice a missed period, nausea, or breast tenderness first, hiccups aren’t a reliable sign.
 They’re just another one of those neat little early pregnancy symptoms that start making us aware of everything that’s going on.

-Hiccups stop being a so-called neat symptom when they are constant.
-Some pregnant women find they are hiccuping all day and all night, waking up with hiccups, or having a random episode pretty much every day.
+Hiccups stop being a “neat” symptom when they are constant.
+Some pregnant women find they are hiccuping all day and all night, waking up with hiccups, or having a random episode nearly every day.

-And if you have had an extended episode of hiccups before, you will know just how annoying it can be when they won’t go away.
+And if you’ve had an extended episode of hiccups before, you know just how annoying it can be when they won’t go away.

 In A Nutshell

-The biggest cause is nausea and indigestion.
-When we are not digesting our food well, when we have just vomited, or when we feel about to vomit, we can start hiccuping.
+The biggest cause of hiccups is nausea and indigestion.
+When we are not digesting our food well, when we have just vomited, or when we feel about to vomit, we can get hiccups.

-Although some of this can be avoided, if you are one of the unfortunate women who have persistent nausea throughout pregnancy, your hiccups might be just as persistent.
-But once your beautiful baby is born all of the symptoms disappear.
+Although you can avoid some of this, if you are one of the unfortunate women who have persistent nausea throughout pregnancy, your hiccups might be just as persistent.
+But once your beautiful baby is born, all of the symptoms disappear.